Negative Prompting in Suno v5: Complete Guide

 Still hearing vocals?

-→ Remove vocals in DAW
+→ Still there?
+Export stems and remove vocals in a DAW

-Mix feels too empty?
+Mix feels too empty after removals?

 Creative Applications

-- Custom karaoke tracks.
+- Custom karaoke tracks (instrumental only).

-- Minimal scoring for film/game cues.
+- Minimal scoring for film/game cues (no vocals, no choir, no lead instruments).

-- Instrumental beds for lyric writing.
+- Instrumental beds for lyric writing and toplines.

 Glossary